 - Get some sleep…at least 7 hours.
 Avoid late night food and alcohol.
 Stop eating at 7 PM as it stores more body fat since you are not burning it off.

 - Sunlight, especially in the morning even if it is overcast.
-It helps elevate Cortisol in the morning which you need for energy and resets your circadian rhythm for better sleep at night by increasing melatonin rise in the evening.
+It helps elevate Cortisol in the morning which you need for energy and resets your circadian rhythm for better sleep at night by increasing melatonin in the evening.

 - Consider getting a food allergy test.
 Learn to avoid “trigger foods” (foods you are reacting to) so that inflammation and insulin subside and weight loss can begin.
 Reactive calories will put on weight.